izon-masuara/Baic-API-GO/README.md

-# Baic API With Golang
+# Basic API With Golang

 This is my first time to create API with golang on the gihub.